 CASEL’s comprehensive district framework identifies 10 essential areas of focus for systemic SEL implementation throughout a district.
 Districts that implemented these components saw improvements in school climate, behavior, attendance, graduation rate and academic achievement.

 As awareness spreads about the multiple benefits of social and emotional learning (SEL) for students and staff alike, a growing number of districts are adopting systemic strategies that embed SEL into every aspect of school life.
 They are building SEL into their strategic plans and budgets.
 They are using SEL to help school leaders create the kind of positive climates that keep students safe and make learning possible.
 They are using SEL to inform classroom instruction and strengthen teacher-student relationships.
 And SEL is driving their collaborations with families and community partners.

-Much of the innovative work is happening in our partner districts, large and small, including the eight large urban school systems that are participating in our multiyear Collaborating Districts Initiative.
+Much of the innovative work is happening in our partner districts, large and small, including the 10 large urban school systems that are participating in our multiyear Collaborating Districts Initiative.